JamesBarwell/phpfpm_exporter/README.md

 ```

 Configure the container to point towards your PHP-FPM instance by setting the environment variables:
-- PHPFPM_HOST: required, the host of the PHP-FPM instance
+- PHPFPM_HOST: required, the PHP-FPM host
-- PHPFPM_PORT: optional, the port of the PHP-FPM instance, defaults to 80
+- PHPFPM_PORT: optional, the PHP-FPM status page port, defaults to 80
-- PHPFPM_PATH: optional, the path to the PHP-FPM status page, defaults to "/status"
+- PHPFPM_PATH: optional, the PHP-FPM status page path, defaults to "/status"
 - METRICS_PORT: optional, the port to expose the metrics interface, defaults to 9253

-The container will poll PHP-FPM on a 5 second interval, and expose the metrics at the path /metrics.
+The container will poll PHP-FPM on a 5 second interval, and expose the metrics at the path `/metrics`.

 ## PHP-FPM and webserver configuration